The tracklines have not changed so the date on the individual pages is not updated as these charts were better than the ones sent for 2022.

 2018-Sitka – Vitskari to Dock/Deep Inlet

 The following track lines have been established to try and minimize conflicts between commercial fishermen and cruise ships.
 They have moved the line so it goes back through the middle of the Boat Harbor SHA because the cruise ship vessels were too close together when the North bound and South bound vessels met in that area, so the line is back to the line that has been in place since 1997 or so.
 The intent is that fishermen will keep a minimum of 0.2 off the track line.
 The pilot’s association has changed the northern end corridors to a single track line to be consistent with Sumner Straits.
-Below are links to the area charts and the 2015 Lynn Canal ESTIMATED cruise ship schedule (can change).
 The Charts have waypoints for easier input into your computers.